WARNING; This is a graphic story. May be sensitive to some readers.

 “How could you do this to me?”
 I whisper, looking down at Morada’s body.

 “YOU PROMISED ME!”
-I bellow, looking up at her, burning her with my glare.
+I bellow, jumping to my feet and looking up at her, burning her with my glare.
 “YOU SAID YOU’D NEVER HURT YOURSELF.
 YOU PROMISED!
 WHAT DO YOU THINK THAT WAS IN YOUR ROOM JUST NOW?
-I TRIED TO SAVE YOU, ME!
-WHO DID YOU THINK IT WAS?”
+I TRIED TO SAVE YOU!
+ME!
+WHO ELSE DID YOU THINK IT WAS?”

 I stop shouting, breathing hard and look back down at her body.